 Pendersleigh & Sons‘ Official Map of Arcadia

 Arcadia is a Los Angeles County community in the northern part of the San Gabriel Valley surrounded by Sierra Madre, Monrovia, Mayflower Village, Irwindale, El Monte, North El Monte, Temple City, East San Gabriel, East Pasadena and Pasadena.
-To vote for other Los Angeles neighborhoods to be covered on the blog, vote here.
-To vote for Los Angeles County communities, vote here.
-To vote for Orange County communities, vote here.

 The city name comes from Arcadia, Greece, which itself took its name from Arcas, son of the nymph Callisto and the mighty Zeus.
 The area was long known for its isolated and rustic character and the idealized shepherds and landscape of Arcadia became a metaphor for mythical paradise after Latin poet Virgil published The Eclogues (also called The Bucolics).